-To access the ATAC Suspension Lockout Mode screen, press twice in the center of the gauge control button located on the left-side handlebar control or press the lower left button on the gauge.
+With the engine running, press the center of the gauge control button on the left-side handlebar control until the ATAC suspension setting changes color from white to green.

 Press the left or right side of the gauge control button to select LOCK or UNLOCK.
-The rear skid shock can only be locked or unlocked when the gauge shows the ATAC Suspension Lockout Mode screen.